SoftFluent/CodeFluent-Entities-Documentation/modeling/import.md

 * Microsoft SQL Server CE
 * Entity Framework

+### Parsing the input

+A set of parameters indicating the engine how and what to import.

 This wizard can be accessed from several ways depending your usage.

 ## Toolbar menu